toddledev/documentation/docs/09-pages/06-proxies/index.md

 If you are not familiar with URL structure, check out the [blog post about URLs](https://blog.nordcraft.com/urls-how-do-they-really-work).
 :::

-## Proxy to
+## Proxy

-Use the **Proxy to** section to define the URL that will be the target of the proxy, which you can configure using path and query parameters, just like the **Source**.
-In this section you can also see a preview of the complete proxy URL, as well as get a preview of the content.
-The type of preview is determined by the content type of the URL - JSON will be shown in a tree structure, whereas HTML is shown in an iframe, if the proxy allows it.
+Use the **Proxy** section to define the URL that will be the target of the proxy, which you can configure using path and query parameters.
+In this section you can also see a live preview of the content served by the redirect URL.
+The type of preview is determined by the content type of the URL.
+JSON content is displayed in a tree structure, and HTML content is displayed in an iframe.

 ### URL

-Here is where you define the URL you wish to proxy.
-Type or paste a complete URL including path, query or hash parameters into the input field, and Nordcraft will arrange it properly given the sections are not already filled.
+Define the URL you wish to proxy.
+Type or paste a complete URL including path, query, or hash parameters into the input field, and Nordcraft will arrange it properly given the sections are not already filled.

 ### Destination: path

 - Add path segments by clicking the [kbd]+[kbd] button
-- For each path segment, provide a name
+- Provide a name for each path segment
 - Remove paths using the [kbd]-[kbd] button

 ### Destination: query

 - Add query parameters by clicking the [kbd]Add query[kbd] button
-- For each query segment, provide a name and a value
+- Provide a name and a value for each query segment
 - Remove parameters using the [kbd]-[kbd] button

 ::: info